 Twinkle Villa – if you don’t fancy kampung house, then you may try out Twinkle Villa, which just opened in Dec 2016.
 It offers 3 villas for rent, in the prestige Tanarimba in Janda Baik.

 (a) Chengal House with 4 rooms (fit 9 pax)

 (b) Gaharu House with 4 rooms (fit 8 pax)

 (c) Meranti House with 2 rooms (fit 4 pax)

 All the villas have kitchens and common areas.

-As far as I notice, Twinkle Villa is only listed in AirBnb.
-If you sign up using my AirBnb invite link, you will get RM105 discount for your stay.
-Nah.. it’s not a scam, it’s just their promotion to get more bookings coming in.
+When I am writing this post, Twinkle Villa is only available through AirBnb.
+If you sign up using my AirBnb invite link, you will get RM105 discount off your stay.
+I will get points too if you signup, it’s a win-win situation.

 Mr. Zaini: +6010 239 740